zcyisiee/SyncPDF/README.md

 - `--primary-font-family`: Override primary font family for translated text.
 Choices: 'serif' for serif fonts, 'sans-serif' for sans-serif fonts, 'script' for script/italic fonts.
 If not specified, uses automatic font selection based on original text properties.
 - `--only-include-translated-page`: Only include translated pages in the output PDF.
 This option is only effective when `--pages` is used. (default: False)
 - `--merge-alternating-line-numbers`: Enable post-processing to merge alternating line-number layouts (keep the number paragraph as an independent paragraph b; merge adjacent text paragraphs a and c across it when `layout_id` and `xobj_id` match, digits are ASCII and spaces only).
 Default: off.
+- `--skip-form-render`: Skip form rendering (default: False).
+When enabled, PDF forms will not be rendered in the output.
+- `--skip-curve-render`: Skip curve rendering (default: False).
+When enabled, PDF curves will not be rendered in the output.

 - `--rpc-doclayout`: RPC service host address for document layout analysis (default: None)
 - `--working-dir`: Working directory for translation.
 If not set, use temp directory.